Mine always starts with Monday spent with my sweet little granddaughter and it just can't be anything but amazing then! :) I love her so, so much...

 Here is finished top: (12" block)

-paper-piecing class and just recently someone asked me what is the name of it?
+Pattern?
+I drew this in my beloved EQ7 for my students in paper-piecing class and just recently someone asked me what is the name of it?
 HMMM...didn't give it a name!
 Asked for some suggestions from my FB friends and decided on Allentown Compass (thanks Sandy!) in honor of one of Buffalo's up-and-coming, downtown revival neighborhoods where I also teach now, at Elmwood Village Fabrics

 And the I set it in-point to make it into a bigger square for a nice pillow.
 I really love this Cotton +Steel print that I used: